KDE/documentation-docs-kdenlive-org/glossary/tips_tricks.rst

 Tips &  Tricks
 ==============

-* You can advance and retard the clip in the project monitor by rotating the mouse wheel when the pointer is over the :ref:`timeline` or over the :ref:`monitors`
+* You can advance and retard the clip in the project monitor by rotating the mouse wheel when the pointer is over the :ref:`timeline` or over the :ref:`ui-monitors`

-* You can advance and retard the clip in the :ref:`monitors` by rotating the mouse wheel when the pointer is over the :ref:`monitors`
+* You can advance and retard the clip in the :ref:`ui-monitors` by rotating the mouse wheel when the pointer is over the :ref:`ui-monitors`

 * You can zoom the timeline by vertical drag on the ruler (if enabled in :ref:`configure_kdenlive`)